 Name Board Position Roberto Benzan Mr. Benzan hold the position of Director of the Corporate Risk Management Group at Husky Energy.
 Mr. Benzan is responsible for directing the insurance, claims, loss prevention engineering, risk management, enterprise risk, and risk disclosure functions at Husky Energy.
 Anne Chalmers Ms. Chalmers is the Vice-President of Risk and Security for Teck Resources Limited.
 Ms. Chalmers leads the team responsible for the worldwide Global Risk Program at Teck Resources Limited.
-Stephen Foster Mr. Foster holds the position of Assistant Treasurer, Risk Management at Anadarko Petroleum Corporation.
-Mr. Foster is a Certified Public Accountant.
-Mr. Foster serves as Chairman of the Houston Energy Risk Managers group.
-Theodore Guidry II Mr. Guidry is the Senior Vice-President of Business Risk Management for Valero Energy.
+Theodore Guidry II Mr. Guidry is the former Senior Vice-President of Business Risk Management for Valero Energy.
 Mr. Guidry is a Certified Public Accountant and Certified Internal Auditor.
 Mr. Guidry holds a Bachelor of Business Administration in Accounting, a Masters of Business Administration, and Associate in Risk Management.
 Veronique Lemoues Ms. Lemoues holds the positions of Vice-President of Corporate Risk Management and Insurance for TOTAL, Chief Executive Officer for Omnium Reinsurance Company, and the Chairman of the Board of PAN Insurance DAC.
 Ms. Lemoues holds a Postgraduate Diploma in insurance and Energy Law.
 Fabrizio Mastrantonio Mr. Mastrantonio holds the position of Senior Vice-President of Insurance Activities Management for Eni S.p.A. and Chairman of Eni Insurance DAC.
 Pam Mihovil Mrs. Mihovil currently serves as the Insurance and Risk Manager of Marathon Oil Corporation.
 Mrs. Mihovil has ultimate responsibility for Marathon's global risk management programs, corporate risk identification and assessment, insurance placements, claims management and contractual risk analysis.
 Mrs. Mihovil holds a Bachelor Degree in Accounting.
 Lars Ostebo Mr. Ostebo currently serves as Vice President, Head of Insurance at Equinor ASA.
 In addition, Mr. Ostebo is Chairman of Equinor's insurance captive which is subject to Solvency II compliancy.
 Mr. Ostebo holds a Bachelor Degree in Finance.
+Peter Roueche Mr. Roueche holds the position of Director, Enterprise Risk & Insurance for Eastman Chemical Company.
+Mr. Roueche holds a Bachelor of Science in Chemical Engineering and a Masters of Business Administration.